Lord Mayor of Plymouth

 This means that the Lord Mayor has unlimited rights to precedence in the City and is always afforded due dignity and respect as the most important person in attendance at public events, save those where a member of The Royal Family and Her Majesty’s Deputy is present.
 For civic events within the City boundaries where the Queen’s Deputy is present, but not a member of the Royal Family, the Lord Mayor enjoys precedence over all as First Citizen.

-The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take it in turns to hold the position.
+The Lord Mayor must be a serving councillor and each year the Conservative Party and the Labour Party (the two main political parties that make up the City Council) take in turns to hold the position.
 The Lord Mayor nominates their Deputy Lord Mayor.

 The Role of Lord Mayor

 The Lord Mayor is chosen by the other councillors who serve on the council and is elected in May each year at the annual meeting of the City Council.

 The Lord Mayor has two important roles, a ceremonial role and as chair of City Council meetings.